Original Collages

 hand-cut 6.25 x 8”

 A blindfolded traveler walks into the unknown, unaware of lurking danger.
-A surreal take on the Tarot’s Fool, illustrating one who’s caught between naivety and instinct.
+It's my surreal take on the Tarot’s Fool, illustrating that person who’s caught between naivety and instinct.

 I created his bandana from scratch using four red pieces of paper.